The Rise in Zero-Click Searches: A Deep-Dive

 How to Adapt to the New SEO Era

-Implementing structured data: Ensuring that your website has structured data ensures that Google pulls the correct (and highly desirable takeaways for your business) into SERPs.
+• Implementing structured data: Ensuring that your website has structured data helps Google pull the correct and highly desirable takeaways for your business into SERPs.
 Our team recently saw a roughly 190% increase in organic applications via Featured Snippets in just six months after recommending an updated structured data format.
+Make sure that your video content has video-structured data too, as this increases the likelihood of appearing in video packs and featured video results.

 Zero-Click SEO is Here to Stay

 SEO is not dead, but the playing field has changed.
-Gone, or at least largely alleviated, the process of users modifying searches several times until Google renders what they were originally looking for.
-Users are having a much better user experience, but it does mean our roles as digital marketers have become increasingly more difficult.
-Rather than admitting defeat, we as an industry can evolve along with these changes.
-This is not the first time we have seen a drastic shift in the search landscape and it certainly won’t be the last.
-To maintain relevancy and continue to see a positive ROI for your business from your SEO strategies and tactics, it is important to optimize for the right type of SERP features that still drive user engagement for your business, continuing to write clear, concise, and unique content, and diversify your traffic sources to establish authoritativeness.
+Users are having a better search experience overall, and that does mean our roles as digital marketers have become increasingly more complex.
+Rather than admitting defeat, we as an industry can evolve alongside these changes.
+This is not the first time we have seen a drastic shift in the search landscape, and it certainly will not be the last.

 Unsure of where to start or what will have the highest impact on your business?
 Our team is here to help.
 Contact us to hear more about how we provide customized strategies for your unique business.
+Not ready for a conversation?
+Feel free to follow our Shop Talk newsletter for updated information, tips and tricks, and insights to help you stay ahead of the latest trends in search and digital strategy.